VincentPauley/movie-rest-api/README.md

 ### Backend

-[ ] - POST route for create movie
+[X] - POST route for create movie

 ### Datase

 [ ] - genre table
-[ ] - export DB table to json file
+[X] - export DB table to json file

 ### Scripting

-[ ] - table resets other than whole db
+[X] - table resets other than whole db

+- not really needed, can just copy over exported records.

+next up:

+going to be really hard to get the joined tables going without a UI, work on that next